charles19132/copper/README.md

 # Copper

-Copper is a very simple Linux userspace that can be adapted.
+Copper is a very simple Linux userspace that can be very easily adapted.

 ## Pre-built